 In addition, users can get notifications on various benchmarks, as well as alerts about scenarios such as low disk capacity, to handle situations where resources are near capacity.

-Tableau offers the ability to create, share and collaborate with data, as well as the ability to publish interactive data on websites with Tableau Public.
+Tableau offers the ability to create, share and collaborate with data, as well as perform ad hoc analysis.
+It also has the ability to publish interactive data on websites with Tableau Public.
 By integrating data into public Internet forums, Tableau Public allows valuable business intelligence to essentially go out to the world, assuming it’s not going to compromise trade secrets or otherwise generate liability.